Obituary

-An obituary (obit for short) is an article about a recently deceased person.
+An obituary (obit for short) is a biographical article written about someone who has recently died.
 Newspapers often publish obituaries as news articles.
 Although obituaries tend to focus on positive aspects of the subject's life, this is not always the case.
-According to Nigel Farndale, the Obituaries Editor of The Times, obituaries ought to be "balanced accounts" written in a "deadpan" style, and should not read like a hagiography.
+According to Nigel Farndale, the obituaries editor of The Times, obituaries ought to be "balanced accounts" written in a "deadpan" style, and should not read like a hagiography.

 In local newspapers, an obituary may be published for any local resident upon death.
 A necrology is a register or list of records of the deaths of people related to a particular organization, group or field, which may only contain the sparsest details, or small obituaries.
 Historical necrologies can be important sources of information.

 Two types of paid advertisements are related to obituaries.
 One, known as a death notice, usually appears in the Births, Marriages and Deaths (BMD) section of a paper and omits most biographical details and may be a legally required public notice under some circumstances.
 The other type, a paid memorial advertisement, is usually written by family members or friends, perhaps with assistance from a funeral home.
 Both types of paid advertisements are usually run as classified advertisements.

 The word also applies to the entire program booklet for a funeral and the part of that program describing the life of the deceased.
 It is given to those who attend the service.
 The verso page heading may be Obituary or Reflections, the recto heading is usually Order of Service.

 Media

 Obituaries are a notable feature of The Economist, which publishes one full-page obituary per week, reflecting on the subject's life and influence on world history.
-Past subjects have ranged from Ray Charles to Uday Hussein to George Floyd.
+Past subjects have included Ray Charles, Uday Hussein and George Floyd.

 The Times and the Daily Telegraph publish anthologies of obituaries under a common theme, such as military obituaries, sports obituaries, heroes and adventurers, entertainers, rogues, eccentric lives, etc.

 The British Medical Journal encourages doctors to write their own obituaries for publication after their death.

 For numerous summer seasons, CBC Radio One has run The Late Show, a radio documentary series which presents extended obituaries of interesting Canadians.